ULTra: Unveiling Latent Token Interpretability in Transformer-Based Understanding and Segmentation: Abstract

 \section{Abstract}

-Transformers have revolutionized Computer Vision (CV) and Natural Language Processing (NLP) through self-attention mechanisms.
-However, due to their complexity, their latent token representations are often difficult to interpret.
-We introduce a novel framework that interprets Transformer embeddings, uncovering meaningful semantic patterns within them.
-Based on this framework, we demonstrate that zero-shot unsupervised semantic segmentation can be performed effectively without any fine-tuning using a model pre-trained for tasks other than segmentation.
-Our method reveals the inherent capacity of Transformer models for understanding input semantics and achieves state-of-the-art performance in semantic segmentation, outperforming traditional segmentation models.
-Specifically, our approach achieves an accuracy of 67.2 \% and an mIoU of 32.9 \% on the COCO-Stuff dataset, as well as an mIoU of 51.9 \% on the PASCAL VOC dataset.
-Additionally, we validate our interpretability framework on LLMs for text summarization, demonstrating its broad applicability and robustness.
+Transformers have revolutionized Computer Vision (CV) through self-attention mechanisms.
+However, their complexity makes latent token representations difficult to interpret.
+We introduce \ours, a framework for interpreting Transformer embeddings and uncovering meaningful semantic patterns within them. \ours enables unsupervised semantic segmentation using pre-trained models without requiring fine-tuning.
+Additionally, we propose a self-supervised training approach that refines segmentation performance by learning an external transformation matrix without modifying the underlying model.
+Our method achieves state-of-the-art performance in unsupervised semantic segmentation, outperforming existing segmentation methods.
+Furthermore, we validate \ours for model interpretation in both synthetic and real-world scenarios, including Object Selection and interpretable text summarization using LLMs, demonstrating its broad applicability in explaining the semantic structure of latent token representations. \footnote{The codebase is available at \url{https://github.com/CocoAika/ULTra}}